loomnetwork/loom-js/README.md

 This is currently in private beta, please join our Telegram to find out more [https://t.me/loomnetwork](https://t.me/loomnetwork)

-NOTE: Vault key store functionality currently only works in browsers (this will be fixed soon).

 ## Install

 TBD: npm/yarn/CDN instructions